Georgia Tax Liens & How to Release

 Tax liens play an important role in Georgia’s tax collection process because they establish the legal authority to take even further action in the future.
 Liens, on their own, aren’t that damaging or debilitating to a taxpayer.
 Taxpayers can continue to live in their homes, use the assets, or maintain their bank accounts while the lien hangs in the balance.

-Once Georgia’s DOR takes further action, though, the taxpayer won’t be in a good position.
-With the legal claim established, your asset, property, or account is at risk for seizure.
+However, once the legal claim has been established with a lien, your asset, property, or accounts are at risk of seizure.
 At any point, the DOR could decide to seize your funds, take your home, or repossess your vehicle.

 The Creation of Tax Liens in Georgia